mino29/arch-i3/README.md

 - Secondary: Dracula
 - Tertiary: Gruvbox

-Use to love Nord, then realise the low contrast is hurting my eyes, switch to TokyoNight.
+Used to love Nord, then realise the low contrast is hurting my eyes, switch to TokyoNight.
 Wherever TokyoNight is unavailable I'd use Dracula.
 If neither are available I use Gruvbox.